functzia/fofx/how-to-plugin.md

 ]
 ```

-And this is a prospective _nano.json_ of a nano that relies on our plugin:
+And this is a prospective `fofx.nanos` of a nano that relies on our plugin:

 ```json
 {